forthy42/net2o/wiki/squid-chain.md

 A transaction can move within the currently active ledger group, since that's where the balance is computed.
-You present the original payer a target that is in his currently active ledger group, doing the first step of the route there.
+You present the original payer a target that is in their currently active ledger group, doing the first step of the route there.

 Having many accounts active can become a backup problem; remember, quite some